Some Aspects of Three-Quark Potentials (Part II): A short account of the three-quark potential for the isosceles triangle geometry

 \subsection{The range $\theta^3<\theta<0.66638\pi$}

-Before proceeding further, we note that the upper bound of this range arises from the analysis presented in Appendix F. There, it is shown that in the narrow range of $\theta$ values starting from $0.66638\pi$ the potential can not longer be described in terms of a single string configuration.
+Before proceeding further, we note that the upper bound of this range arises from the analysis presented in Appendix F. There, it is shown that in the narrow range of $\theta$ values starting from $0.66638\pi$ the potential cannot longer be described in terms of a single string configuration.

 From this point, the analysis proceeds in an obvious way.
 We look for the zeros of $f^3$ within the interval $0<v<\vo$.
 A numerical analysis shows that there are three zeros when $\theta^3<\theta\leq 0.353\pi$, and only one zero when $0.353\pi<\theta<0.66638\pi$, as illustrated in Figure \ref{thetaIIIa}.
 The zeros correspond to transitions between configurations